Pradumnasaraf/DevOps/docs/introduction.md

 description: Introduction to DevOps
 ---

 > Hey, I created this repository to keep my learning, notes, and code in one place for various tools in DevOps.
-Now, it's helping thousands of learners, practitioners, and professionals every day in their DevOps journey. - [Pradumna Saraf](https://twitter.com/pradumna_saraf)
+Now, it's helping thousands of learners, practitioners, and professionals every day in their DevOps journey.
+Good luck with your DevOps journey! - [Pradumna Saraf](https://twitter.com/pradumna_saraf)

 ## What is DevOps?